alohasiqi/PPI/README.md

   -dg <degree_greater> Remove edges with a degree greater than the specified value -i <int_nodes>   Flag to remove annotation nodes that do not connect to at least 2 candidate nodes -s <subgraph_id> Specific specific candidate gene lists to graph -o <output>     name of output .json file.
-Default network.json -m <connection_number>    Add intermediate nodes to the graph that connect to at least(>) a number of candidate genes (connection_count)
+Default network.json.
+Default Selected PPI list edgelist.csv -m <connection_number>    Add intermediate nodes to the graph that connect to at least(>) a number of candidate genes (connection_count)
   -r <rm_dupintermediates>    Remove intermediate nodes that have the same connections to the candidate/desired nodes and randomly keep one representative intermediate node, valid only when -m <connection_number> is not None
 ```
 ## Dependencies
 Python packages: pandas, networkx